 “In God we trust, all others bring data”

-These were not words that guided us during Apollo, but more importantly, words that defined how we did our work.
+These were not only words that guided us during Apollo, but more importantly, words that defined how we did our work.
 This is what made us proud to be called “Astronauts,” and “Rocket Scientists.”
-We will attempt to adhere to these attitudes in order to achieve the goals of this study group.
+Our study team will continue to adhere to these attitudes in order to achieve the goals of this study.